reFraw/Ocular-Disease-Recognition/README.md

 To verify the correct learning of patterns by the network, visual explainability will be provided to the model.
 This will be achieved by using the ScoreCAM algorithm for heatmap generation, activation map analysis and convolutional layer filter analysis.
 ### Class Activation Mapping
+The ScoreCAM algorithm was used to generate the heatmaps as opposed to the more classical GradCAM algorithm.
+For each class, five images were randomly selected from the test folder and the heatmaps obtained are in the ScoreCAM/FCNNplus_ScoreCAM.zip folder.
 ### Activation maps
 ### Filters